the-genemachine/Open-Source-LLMs/Manual/manual.md

 16. **[Understanding Bias in LLMs](#16-uncensored-llms)**:Exploring Uncensored Open Source Models.
 17. **[Exploring the Standard Capabilities of LLMs](#17-llm-ethics)** : capabilities of standard open-source LLMs and explore what you can accomplish with them
 18. **[Multimodal LLMs and Vision Capabilities in LM Studio](#18-multimodal-llms)**: Explore the vision capabilities of LLM Studio and how to use multimodal LLMs.
+19. **[Vision Capabilities: Examples and Applications](#19-vision-capabilities)**: Learn about the applications and examples of vision capabilities in LLMs.

 <a id="1-course-overview"></a>
 # 1. Overview